MarielleSP/Churn-DecisionTree/index.md

 The customers that left (red dots) are primarily in the Month-to-Month plot, especially at low months of tenure and/or high monthly charges.
 This visualization supports the decision tree modelling.
 The visualization also shows a number of red dots for customers on a one-year contract with high monthly charges.

+An interesting extension of this project would be to test how different types of intervention may reduce customer churn.

 For more details, check out the [Full Report and Jupyter notebook](https://github.com/MarielleSP/Churn-DecisionTree/blob/main/Churn-DecisionTree.ipynb).